 Something I learned not so long ago is that ducks don’t quack.
 They tend to grunt or even cackle.
 It’s easy to assume how things sound, but sometimes what we assume is wrong.

 Another often overlooked thing is silence.
-Silence is an excellent tool to set the tone or build an atmosphere.
+Silence is an excellent tool to set the tone or build an atmosphere or tension.
 A noiseless forest.
 A still, foggy street.
 Eerie.

 The scope of this sense depends on the nature of the scene, but imagine, for example, walking barefoot through a forest.
 The softness of moss between your toes, the cool slime of mud, the pokes and scratches of sticks and stones.
 Such details can draw readers deeper into the story.

-We’ll look at some sensory writing exercises below, but as a brief exercise now, close your eyes and pick something up.
+We’ll look at some sensory writing exercises below, but as a brief writing prompt now, close your eyes and pick something up.
 Describe how that object feels.
 What features does it have?
 The texture?
 Sturdiness?
 Width?
 Weight?

-These little details can make all the difference when it comes to the 5 senses in writing.
+These little details can make all the difference when it comes to incorporating the 5 senses in your writing.

 Like smell, taste can serve as a trigger for memories.
 For example, a husband who shared a love for apple turnovers baked by his deceased wife is reminded of her whenever he eats one.

 Taste can also trigger emotions.
 There’ve been times when I’ve eaten food that tasted so good I bounced with glee in my chair.